 Currently, the Union is negotiating or working towards starting accession negotiations with the following countries: Albania, the former Yugoslav Republic of Macedonia, Montenegro, Serbia and Turkey.
 Iceland applied for EU Membership in 2009 and gained candidate status in 2010.
 However, the current government decided to put negotiations on hold and asked the EU to no longer consider this country to be a candidate to EU membership.
 Bosnia and Herzegovina, as well as Kosovo* currently have the status of being a "potential candidate country".
 This means, the European Council confirmed to them the prospect of EU accession in the medium to long term.

-Croatia received the status of candidate country at the European Council in June 2004.
-The EU launched accession negotiations with Croatia and Turkey at the General Affairs Council in Luxembourg on 3 October 2005.
+Turkey was recognised as a candidate country at the December 1999 Helsinki European Council.
+The EU launched accession negotiations with Turkey at the General Affairs Council in Luxembourg on 3 October 2005.

 The former Yugoslav Republic of Macedonia received the status of candidate country by the European Council in December 2005.
 In October 2009, the Commission further recommended launching negotiations with the country.
 This has, however, not yet been agreed by the Council.